 Notification can be made by phoning the school office (03 302 8500), or completing our online enrolment form below.

 New entrants are encouraged to make several school visits before their 5th birthday to help make the transition from preschool to school as smooth, happy and positive as possible.
 More information on our New Entrant Transition Process can be found below.

 Out of Zone Enrolments

-Each year the Board of Trustees will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
-The Board will publish this information by notice in a daily or community newspaper circulating in the area served by the school.
+Each year the Board will determine the number of places which are likely to be available in the following year for the enrolment of students who live outside the home zone.
+The Board will publish this information in Methven’s Community Newspaper (Snowfed), School Newsletter & Facebook.
 The notice will indicate how applications are to be made and will specify a date by which all applications must be received.

 Applications for enrolments will be processed in the following order of priority:

 - First Priority This priority is not applicable at this school because the school does not run a special programme approved by the Secretary for Education.

 - Second Priority will be given to applicants who are siblings of current students.

 - Third Priority will be given to applicants who are siblings of former students.